-The draft local plan for the South Plains Workforce Development Board Area is available for public comment at www.spworkforce.org/LocalPlan.
-The public, including representatives of businesses, education and training providers, and labor organizations, are invited to have input into the development of the local plan and submit comments to the Board during the 30-day comment period from January 25, 2017, through February 24, 2017.
+The draft local plan for the South Plains Workforce Development Board Area is available for public comment at http://workforcesouthplains.org/about/strategic-plan/.
+The public, including representatives of businesses, education and training providers, and labor organizations, are invited to have input into the development of the local plan and submit comments to the Board during the public comment period.
 Comments will be accepted by phone, mail, or email or through the online response form.
 Contact information is provided below.

-Maria Keenmon, Director of Planning and Grants

-Workforce Solutions South Plains

-1301 Broadway, Ste.
-201

-Lubbock, Texas 79401
+Erin Rea, Director of Strategic Planning Workforce Solutions South Plains 1301 Broadway, Ste.
+201 Lubbock, Texas 79401 (806) 744-1987 erin.rea@spworkforce.org

-(806) 744-1987

-Maria.keenmon@spworkforce.org